|

 Q: What are the major discoveries made by CERN?

-A: The discovery of the W and Z bosons was crucial for understanding electroweak theory, which unifies electromagnetic and nuclear forces.
-This advancement earned CERN its first Nobel Prize in Physics in 1984.
+A: The discovery of W and Z bosons was crucial for understanding the electroweak theory, which unifies electromagnetic and nuclear forces.
+This advancement earned CERN its first Nobel Prize in physics in 1984.

 Q: What is the significance of the first proton-proton collision?